BluWizard10/Poiyomi-Presets/README.md

-*Avatars Featured in image: Squeak Warrior by Emperor of Mars, Jerry Avali by Rai Kitamatsu, Hyenid by Alber*
+*Avatars Featured in image: Squeak Warrior by Emperor of Mars, Jerry Avali by Rai Kitamatsu, Hyenid by Alber.*